max-hill/virus-project/readme.md

-# analysis of herpesvirus DNA data
+# Analysis of Herpesvirus DNA Data

 with "explicit" network methods to look for evidence of reticulation.
 data source: files from Aaron in [box](https://uwmadison.app.box.com/folder/147319895420)